iiab/iiab/roles/remoteit/README.md

    COMPARISON: "The Desktop and [CLI](https://docs.remote.it/software/cli) can [each] support both peer to peer connections and proxy connections [whereas] the Web Portal and API can only support proxy connections" according to https://docs.remote.it/software/device-package/usage

 <!-- ### Install remote.it onto an IIAB + register it + authorize services/ports -->
-### Generate a remote.it claim code for your IIAB + register it + authorize services/ports
+### OPTION #1: Generate a remote.it claim code for your IIAB + register it + authorize services/ports

 Prerequisite: Find any IIAB with `remoteit_installed: True` in `/etc/iiab/iiab_state.yml` (this is the default!)
 It means that the remote.it [Device Package](https://docs.remote.it/software/device-package) is installed on your IIAB, most important.
 It also means the _strictly optional_ `/usr/bin/remoteit` [command-line interface (CLI)](https://docs.remote.it/software/cli) is installed, offering [a few more features](https://support.remote.it/hc/en-us/articles/4412786750861-Install-the-remoteit-agent-on-your-device) than the Device Package.